 We have to admit here that the exegetical basis of the creationists is strong . . . .
 In spite of the careful biblical and scientific research that has accumulated in support of the creationists' view, there are problems that make the theory wrong to most (including many evangelical) scientists. . . .
 Data from various disciplines point to a very old earth and an even older universe.4

 Closely related to this is the character of God.
 The God revealed in the Bible could not possibly have created the universe over millions of years involving death and disease and five mass-extinction events (when 70–90% of the creatures at the time were destroyed), as the evolutionists and old-earth creationists believe.
 Why not?
 Because the God of Scripture reveals that in the post-Fall world he cares for his creation (Psalm 104:27–28; Matthew 6:26–30) even though it is groaning and suffering under his curse [Genesis 3:14–19; Romans 8:19–23]).
-He also commands the Israelites to care for their animals with compassion (e.g., they are to receive a Sabbath rest—Exodus 20:10), and Proverbs 12:10 says, “Whoever is righteous has regard for the life of his beast, but the mercy of the wicked is cruel.”
-Righteous sinners would be more righteous than God Almighty if God really created and destroyed billions of animals for no moral reason over millions of years before Adam, and called it all “very good,” as old-earth creationists imagine.
-The God of the Bible is not the god of an old earth (see “The “god” of an Old Earth” and the section on this subject in my article on the Fall in the previous point above).
+He also commands the Israelites to care for their animals with compassion (e.g., the animals are to receive a Sabbath rest—Exodus 20:10), and Proverbs 12:10 says, “Whoever is righteous has regard for the life of his beast, but the mercy of the wicked is cruel.”
+Righteous sinners would be more righteous than God Almighty if God really created and destroyed billions of animals for no moral reason over millions of years before Adam and called it all “very good,” as old-earth creationists imagine.
+The God of the Bible is not the god of an old earth (see “The “god” of an Old Earth” and the section on this subject in my article on the fall of man in the previous point above).

 Since the Bible clearly teaches young-earth creation, you should need no more evidence.
-God’s Word teaches it and that settles it for me.
+God’s Word teaches it, and that settles it for me.
 I love science, and because of biblical teaching (e.g., Psalm 19:1; Job 12:7–10; Romans 1:18–20), I know that when the creation is carefully observed and properly interpreted (using the eyewitness testimony of the Creator to guide our interpretation rather than using antibiblical, naturalistic presuppositions to interpret), we will see abundant evidence that God’s Word is indeed true.

 Both God’s Word and his creation are saying the same thing.
 And over the past 50 years, true science has been increasingly confirming Scripture.
 As evolutionists and creationists do more research in the years ahead, we can fully expect that many young-earth creationists’ questions will be answered and will further confirm that God created the whole universe a few thousand years ago.
 He then cursed his whole creation a short time later because of Adam’s sin and destroyed it with a global, catastrophic, yearlong flood at the time of Noah, just as the Bible clearly teaches.